SOME STORIES

 Consequences: when this anchoring is missing or insufficient, the upper body freezes to avoid being carried away by the weight and speed of the club.

-Warming up the legs is essential in golf.
+Grounding through the legs is essential in golf.